Turn Any Document into Slides, Podcasts, Videos, Mind Maps, Quizzes & Data Tables — The Studio Command Center

 Data Tables — Extract Structured Data to Google Sheets

 Data Tables handle cross-source synthesis remarkably well.
 Specify columns in your prompt for structured extraction.
 Export directly to Google Sheets for further analysis.
 For complex ungridded textbook tables, see the dedicated Table Parser guide with the Describe-First protocol.
-For research data extraction workflows, see the Data Extraction page with 30 specialized prompts.

 Why Can't NotebookLM Answer My Question?
 Common Fixes